Nikil-Shyamsunder/compilers-cs6120/proposal.md

 - Write equivalence test benches that compare Allo reference outputs vs. target-sim outputs.

 **How will you empirically measure success?**
+- That our system builds/runs: The chosen nontrivial kernels compile and run end-to-end on the target.
-- Exact output equivalence against Allo golden references across randomized inputs and edge cases.
+- That our system is correct: Exact output equivalence against Allo golden references across randomized inputs and edge cases.
-- Deterministic simulation passing in both the Allo reference interpreter and the target's simulator.
-- The chosen nontrivial kernels compile and run end-to-end on the target.
-- To test quality, maybe we synthesize to RTL and measure area proxies and timing?
+- That our system is somewhat fast/quality: To test quality, maybe we synthesize to RTL and measure area proxies and timing?

-**Engineering quality**
-- Reproducible scripts (one-command build/sim).
-- Clear docs on IR assumptions, lowering rules, and any semantics gaps discovered (e.g., bit-width or array aliasing differences).

 ## Team members
 - Cynthia Shao (@CynyuS)